jonescompneurolab/hnn-tutorials/coregui_gamma/coregui_gamma.md

 ## 4 Adjusting parameters

-In the following sections, we explore parameter alterations influencing the generation of gamma rhythms.

-In **Section 4.1**, we'll use HNN to explore the impact of two key parameters controlling gamma rhythmicity: cell excitability and network connectivity
+In the following sections, we explore the impacts of two key parameters controlling gamma rhythmicity: cell excitability and network connectivity

-In **Section 4.2**, we'll show that gamma can also be generate with only tonic inputs to the pyramidal neurons.

-### 4.1.1 Adjusting cell excitability

-Cell “excitability” can be adjusted in many ways, reflecting the intrinsic properties of a neuron (e.g. membrane resting potential) and/or the influence of external factors such as noisy background inputs or tonic drive via neuromodulation.
+Cell “excitability” can be adjusted in many ways, reflecting the intrinsic properties of a neuron (e.g. membrane resting potential) and/or the influence of external factors such as noisy background inputs neuromodulation.

 Parameters controlling network connectivity include the synaptic connection strengths between cells and/or the time constants of synaptic activation.

+### 4.1

-Here, we explore the influence of a few of these factors on gamma rhythmicity.
-To do so, we will examine activity in only one of the layers, namely Layer 5, by setting all inputs and connectivity in Layer 2/3 to zero.
+To explore the influence of these factors on gamma rhythmicity, we will examine activity in only one of the layers, namely Layer 5, by setting all inputs and connectivity in Layer 2/3 to zero.

 First, navigate to the `Simulation` tab and change the `Name` to reflect the fact that we will be running a new simulation.
 We'll use the name `gamma_L5weak_only`.